pygame-community/pygame-ce/docs/reST/ref/surface.rst

       | :sl:`pixel buffer address`
       | :sg:`_pixels_address -> int`

-      The starting address of the Surface's raw pixel bytes.
+      The starting address of the surface's raw pixel bytes.

       .. versionaddedold:: 1.9.2

    .. method:: premul_alpha

-      | :sl:`returns a copy of the Surface with the RGB channels pre-multiplied by the alpha channel.`
+      | :sl:`returns a copy of the surface with the RGB channels pre-multiplied by the alpha channel.`
       | :sg:`premul_alpha() -> Surface`

-      Returns a copy of the initial Surface with the red, green and blue color channels multiplied by the alpha channel.
+      Returns a copy of the initial surface with the red, green and blue color channels multiplied by the alpha channel.
 This is intended to make it easier to work with the BLEND_PREMULTIPLED blend mode flag of the blit() method.
 Surfaces which have called this method will only look correct after blitting if the BLEND_PREMULTIPLED special flag is used.

       It is worth noting that after calling this method, methods that return the color of a pixel such as get_at() will return the alpha multiplied color values.
-It is not possible to fully reverse an alpha multiplication of the colors in a Surface as integer color channel data is generally reduced by the operation (e.g. 255 x 0 = 0, from there it is not possible to reconstruct the original 255 from just the two remaining zeros in the color and alpha channels).
+It is not possible to fully reverse an alpha multiplication of the colors in a surface as integer color channel data is generally reduced by the operation (e.g. 255 x 0 = 0, from there it is not possible to reconstruct the original 255 from just the two remaining zeros in the color and alpha channels).

       If you call this method, and then call it again, it will multiply the color channels by the alpha channel twice.
-There are many possible ways to obtain a Surface with the color channels pre-multiplied by the alpha channel in pygame, and it is not possible to tell the difference just from the information in the pixels.
+There are many possible ways to obtain a surface with the color channels pre-multiplied by the alpha channel in pygame, and it is not possible to tell the difference just from the information in the pixels.
-      It is completely possible to have two identical Surfaces - one intended for pre-multiplied alpha blending and one intended for normal blending.
-For this reason we do not store state on Surfaces intended for pre-multiplied alpha blending.
+      It is completely possible to have two identical surfaces - one intended for pre-multiplied alpha blending and one intended for normal blending.
+For this reason we do not store state on surfaces intended for pre-multiplied alpha blending.

       Surfaces without an alpha channel cannot use this method and will return an error if you use it on them.
-It is best used on 32 bit Surfaces (the default on most platforms) as the blitting on these Surfaces can be accelerated by SIMD versions of the pre-multiplied blitter.
+It is best used on 32 bit surfaces (the default on most platforms) as the blitting on these surfaces can be accelerated by SIMD versions of the pre-multiplied blitter.

-      In general pre-multiplied alpha blitting is faster then 'straight alpha' blitting and produces superior results when blitting an alpha Surface onto another Surface with alpha - assuming both Surfaces contain pre-multiplied alpha colors.
+      In general pre-multiplied alpha blitting is faster then 'straight alpha' blitting and produces superior results when blitting an alpha surface onto another surface with alpha - assuming both surfaces contain pre-multiplied alpha colors.

       There is a `tutorial on premultiplied alpha blending here. <tutorials/en/premultiplied-alpha>`_